segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/content.md

 ------

 ### <a name="page"></a>page
-You need to define only 2 variables in the `digitalData.page` object.
-All other variables are either optional or will be automatically filled by the SegmentStream library.
+You need to define only one variable in the `digitalData.page` object.
+All other variables are either optional or will be automatically filled by the SegmentStream SDK.

 [More about the **page** object](/digitaldata/page)